see Raising Mealworms | Landscaping for Bluebirds | Feeding Suet

 skins that pile up, you can bring the worm container outside and

 use a blow dryer set on low:cool, or use some masking tape.

-CURRANTS: You can also feed currants (smaller than raisins.
+ZANTE CURRANTS: You can also feed currants (a type of dried seedless grape that is smaller than raisins.)
 Baking currants are sticky, so wash them off, and then dry and refrigerate.
 You can also try freeze dried blueberries, or other berries such as dogwood.
 If you chop them up in a food processor, freeze them first so they don't gum up the blades.

 CRICKETS can be offered for variety, but should be chilled for several hours so they do not hop off.
 Also, freezing softens the barbs on the back legs.
 See more on feeding crickets.

 To offer a more varied diet, Keith Kridler used to hang a 100 watt bare light bulb at night, over a five gallon bucket with about 1" of water.
 You can add a steel cone or funnel to keep them from flying out.
 However, you may catch some insects birds won't eat.

 Bluebirds can also learn to eat suet during colder months.
 See recipes.
 Many landlords find that bluebirds are not interested in commercially available "Bluebird Nuggets."

 Dried Mealworms and Dried/Roasted Waxworms: I don't feed dried mealworms, and would expect bluebirds to prefer live food.
 Live food also provides a source of moisture (since nestlings don't get liquids.)
 However, they are a convenient option, and some landlords have had bluebirds readily take dried mealworms and feed them to their young.
 One person reported that their bluebirds also ate "bird grub" (roasted caterpillars of the Bee Moth) by Audubon Workshop.